Ksf900/ABM/README.md

 ## Project Overview

-This project focuses on simulating commuter behavior in choosing transportation modes between islands using agent-based modeling (ABM).
+This project focuses on simulating commuter behaviour in choosing transportation modes between islands using agent-based modeling (ABM).
 The primary goal is to understand the impact of various policies, such as reducing ferry prices and increasing ferry capacities, on the usage of public transportation (ferry) versus private transportation (speedboat).
 The simulation uses a utility-based decision-making process influenced by factors such as travel time, density, and cost.

 ## Project Structure